 Here’s the kicker: The sun rays strike your skin and react with the cholesterol to help you metabolize vitamin D, which in turn protects you from too much sun.
 Nature has provided such an elegant model to harness the healing power of the sun.
 The key is to find a healthy balance between getting enough natural sunlight to maximize your vitamin D production while at the same time protecting yourself from damage that occurs from overexposure to the sun.
 Always use common sense and if you notice your skin turning pink, then throw on a cover up, get in some shade and cool it.

 What can you do to use the sun to your advantage?
-Mother Nature has provided us with sunscreens that don't come in plastic bottles, but rather sport their own yummy, colorful and biodegradable packages.
-Below are my top ten nutrition/supplement strategies to boost your internal sunscreen by eating antioxidant dense foods that fortify the skin and increase its ability to become more tolerant to ultraviolet (UV) exposure:
+Mother Nature has provided us with sunscreens that don’t come in plastic bottles, but rather sport their own yummy, colorful and biodegradable packages.
+Below are my top ten nutrition/supplement strategies to boost your internal sunscreen by eating antioxidant dense foods that promotes vibrant skin and increase its ability to become more tolerant to ultraviolet (UV) exposure:

 ###10 Ways to Eat Your Sunscreen